Q. What is the first step when buying a home?

 Q. What does a mortgage broker do for me?

-A. Mortgage brokers shop the market to find loans that suit your needs.
+A. Mortgage brokers shop the market to find the best loans that suit your needs.
 In addition, mortgage brokers assemble your financial documentation and submit the loan package to the lender for approval.
-The lender approves and funds the loan.
-The lender is the money source; the mortgage broker is a middle man who brings the borrower and lender together.
+Mortgage brokers are licensed and regulated.

 Q. How can I influence an appraisal?